manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 Those advertisements should contain:

-- the content prefix as the destination address, plus a field indicating the associated prefix length;
+- the name prefix as the destination address, plus a field indicating the associated prefix length;
 - the locator of the producer as the source address, that will serve for receiving acknowledgements;
 - a sequence number sequentially increased by the producer after each movement;
-- a security token (see {{sec-security}}.
+- a security token (see {{sec-security}}).

 Upon producer departures from a PoA, the corresponding face is destroyed.
 If this leads to the removal of the last next hop, then faces that were previously